jimreaperrr/demo-repo-1/final-exam-study-guide-materials/my-final-study-guide-notes/final-study-guide-questions-condensed.md

     **A data frame can contain different types of data (is NOT atomic), and it is internally stored as an R list.
 In contrast, a matrix is an array and is atomic (all values are of the same type).**

-2. Every time you quit R, a message pops-up with the following question: Save workspace image to /.RData?.
+2. Every time you quit R, a message pops-up with the following question: Save workspace image to /.RData :

--   What is the so called workspace image? **The workspace is the workspace of your current session; it contains all the objects created during the session.**
+    -   What is the so called workspace image?

+        **The workspace is the workspace of your current session; it contains all the objects created during the session.**

     -   What type of file is .RData?

-**Any file with extension .RData is a file in Râs binary format.** **To load or import the contents of the binary file into your R session you use `load()`.**
+        **Any file with extension .RData is a file in R's binary format.** **To load or import the contents of the binary file into your R session you use `load()`.**

     -   What happens if you choose the Save option? **R saves your workspace image in the file .RData.**

-1. When knitting a file, what happens to those code chunks that use the option `echo = FALSE?` **The code in the chunk is not displayed in the knitted document.**
+3. When knitting a file, what happens to those code chunks that use the option `echo = FALSE?`

+    **The code in the chunk is not displayed in the knitted document.**

-2. When knitting a file, what happens to those code chunks that use the option `eval = FALSE?` **The code in the chunk is not evaluated.**
+4. When knitting a file, what happens to those code chunks that use the option `eval = FALSE?`

+    **The code in the chunk is not evaluated.**

-3. When knitting a file, what happens to those code chunks that use the option `results = 'hide'?` **The output of the code is hidden (i.e. not displayed).**
+5. When knitting a file, what happens to those code chunks that use the option `results = 'hide'?`

+    **The output of the code is hidden (i.e. not displayed).**

-4. When knitting a file, what happens to those code chunks that use the option `comment = ""?` **The output of the code does not show the double hash \#\#.**
+6. When knitting a file, what happens to those code chunks that use the option `comment = ""?`

+    **The output of the code does not show the double hash \#\#.**

-5. The reading-table functions use the following parameters: *header*, *sep*, *dec*, *row.names*, *colClasses*, *stringsAsFactors*.
+7. The reading-table functions use the following parameters: *header*, *sep*, *dec*, *row.names*, *colClasses*, *stringsAsFactors*.
 Explain what they do, and give an example of the value that each of these parameters can take.

--   `header`: whether the ï¬le contains the names of the variables as its ï¬rst line.
+-   `header`: whether the file contains the names of the variables as its first line.
--   `sep`: the ï¬eld separator character.
+-   `sep`: the field separator character.
 -   `dec`: character used for decimal points.
 -   `row.names`: a vector of row names or a single number giving the column that contains the row names.
 -   `colClasses`: vector of classes to be assumed for the columns.